 \subsection{Ablation and Parameter Studies}

-\textbf{Effect of Different LLM Generators.} To investigate the impact of various LLMs on {\ours}, we leverage other models in the GPT-family as the text generator.
-Specifically, we utilize InstructGPT (\texttt{text-curie-001})~\citep{ouyang2022training} and GPT-4~\citep{gpt4}.
+\textbf{Effect of Different LLM Generators.} To investigate the impact of various LLMs on {\ours}, we utilize InstructGPT (\texttt{text-curie-001})~\citep{ouyang2022training} and GPT-4~\citep{gpt4}.
 Note that we only generate 500 samples in the GPT-4 setting due to budget constraints, but we provide the results of GPT-3.5 with same amount of synthetic samples for a fair comparison.
 From Figure~\ref{fig:generator} we observe that {\ours} generally outperforms the best baseline in all settings.
 Additionally, we observe generally improved performance with larger models, as they often have better capabilities to follow our designed instructions for the given prompts.
-See Appendix~\ref{sec:add_ablation_para} for more figures.
+See Appendix~\ref{sec:add_ablation_para} for more results.

 \textbf{Effect of Size of Synthetic Data.} In Figure~\ref{fig:size-synthetic} (and more in Appendix~\ref{sec:add_ablation_para}), we study the effect of the size of synthetic data.
 The result shows that {\ours} consistently outperforms the best baseline, using only around 10\% of the synthetic examples.
-This illustrates that incorporating domain knowledge and increasing the diversity of the prompts could be an effective way to improve the sample efficiency, and narrow the gap between the performance of synthetic and ground-truth dataset.
+This illustrates that incorporating domain knowledge and increasing the diversity of the prompts could be an effective way to improve the sample efficiency and narrow the gap between the performance of synthetic and ground-truth datasets.